ANNUAL REPORT

 * To continue to support our existing service users to maintain their quality of life, and physical and mental health.

-* To continue to support our service users to engage in meaningful day activities.
+* To continue to support our service users to engage in meaningful day activities, including paid work.

 *To engage with Devon County Council around any new developments in commissioning / monitoring care.

 We would like to thank everybody for your support, and also our staff team.
-They have been so caring, hardworking and reliable, enabling our service users to continue to enjoy high quality support .
+They have, as ever, been so caring, flexible, hardworking and reliable.
+This has enabled our service users to continue to receive high quality support and positive outcomes.

 Company Directors.